 It’s no secret that Rootine works a bit differently from other personalized vitamin brands.
 We’ve mentioned the fact that the company utilizes nutrigenetics and an evergreen algorithm, which has never been done before in per.
 Rootine also utilizes regular blood testing in order to ensure your body is getting the right vitamins and nutrients it needs from your supplement on a three-month basis.

 In addition to these unique attributes, Rootine’s vitamins themselves are noticeably different from other supplements you might see.
 They aren’t condensed into pills, powder, or capsules.
 Instead, they are packed into microbeads and packaged into small packets.

 The microbeads are the basis for their extreme personalization capabilities and they can dose each nutrient to the microgram or milligram.
 This is quite different from most companies that simply slot a pre-made, single-dose nutrient pill into a pack based on your answers to a lifestyle quiz or results from a blood test.

 Rootine also includes more essential vitamins and minerals than the average subscription-based vitamin brand.
-Each formula can include varying levels of eighteen essential vitamins, including Phytosterols, methylfolate, riboflavin, calcium carbonate, magnesium, Manganese, copper sulfate, iron, and vitamin B6, B12, C, D3, E, and more.
+Each formula can include varying levels of nineteen key nutrients, including phytosterols, methylfolate, riboflavin, calcium, magnesium, Manganese, copper, iron, and vitamin B6, B12, C, D3, E, and more.